The Japanese New Year tradition of Hatsumode…

 Technically you can celebrate Hatsumode at any time of the year, but typically it refers to a homage within the first week of the New year.
-Several shrines and temples only have special hours and additional attractions between January 1st and 3rd.
-And some temples and shrines only open the inner, sacred, part of these places of worship to the public on New years day exclusively.
+Several shrines and temples have special hours and additional attractions between January 1st and 3rd.
+Moreover, some temples and shrines only open the inner, sacred, part of these places of worship to the public on New years day exclusively.
+An honorable mention to Miyoshino Shrine, which is one such place.

-Here is a selection of ten of Saitama’s most famous places for the first worship of the year, with information on hours and other details.
-Most of these celebrate from at least January 1st to 3rd:
+Here is a selection of twelve of Saitama’s most famous temples and shrines, or places of note, for the first worship of the year.
+I’ve included hours and other details where available.
+Most of these have their main celebration and services from January 1st to 3rd:

 Address: 〒330-0803 Saitama Prefecture, Saitama, Omiya Ward, Takahanacho, 1-407